 Scattering a loved one’s ashes is one of the most personal ways to say goodbye – and in the UK, it’s a choice more families are making.
 Around a quarter of all cremated remains are scattered each year, at places that meant something: a hillside they loved, a river they fished, a garden they tended for decades.

 The legal position is simpler than many people expect.
-There is no law in the UK that prohibits scattering ashes on land or water.
-What matters is whether you have permission to be where you’re scattering, and whether you follow a few straightforward environmental guidelines — particularly near water.
-This guide explains where you can scatter, what permissions apply, and how to plan a meaningful ceremony.
+There is no UK law that prohibits scattering ashes on land or water.
+What matters is whether you have permission to be where you’re scattering, and whether you follow a few straightforward environmental guidelines – particularly near water.
+This guide explains what ashes are, how to collect them, where you can scatter, what permissions apply, and how to plan the day.

 - On your own land: no permission needed.